fullstackgcp/node-cloud-run-cd/ck3n65ta4013leas1xwdhopxp.md

 ## Building Docker containers to Container Registry

-Cloud Build allows to build a Docker image and push the image to Container Registry.
+Cloud Build allows you to build Docker images and push the built images to Container Registry.

-You can get my sample source codes for a *Flask Application* [here] (https://gist.github.com/Timtech4u/6639a92b4197ea831ba9b975c9b34a76)  and *Dockerfile* below:
+You can get my sample source codes for a *Containerized Flask Application* [here](https://gist.github.com/Timtech4u/6639a92b4197ea831ba9b975c9b34a76)  and *Dockerfile* below:

 ```
 FROM python:3.7-stretch